2013 El Reno tornado

 2013 EF3 tornado in Oklahoma, U.S.

-The 2013 El Reno tornado was an extremely large, powerful, and erratic tornado in a rural part of Central Oklahoma during the early evening of Friday, May 31, 2013.
-This rain-wrapped, multiple-vortex tornado was the widest tornado ever recorded, peaking at 2.6 miles across.
-It was part of a larger weather system that produced dozens of tornadoes over the preceding days.
+In the early evening of May 31, 2013, an extremely large and historic tornado impacted parts central Oklahoma, just west of Oklahoma City.
+This lethal, and rain-wrapped multiple-vortex tornado was the widest ever recorded, peaking at 2.6 miles across.
+The storm was part of a larger weather system that produced dozens of tornadoes over the preceding days.
 The tornado initially formed at 6:03 p.m.
 CDT (23:03 UTC) about 8.3 mi west-southwest of El Reno, rapidly growing in size and becoming more violent as it tracked through central Canadian County.
-Remaining over mostly open terrain, the tornado did not impact many structures; however, measurements from mobile weather radars revealed extreme winds in excess of 313 mph within sub-vortices.
-These are among the highest observed wind speeds on Earth, just slightly lower than the wind speeds of the 1999 Bridge Creek–Moore tornado.
+Remaining over mostly open terrain, the tornado did not impact many structures; however, measurements from mobile weather radars revealed extreme instantaneous winds in excess of 313 mph within sub-vortices.
+These are among the highest recorded wind speeds, just slightly lower than the wind speeds of the 1999 Bridge Creek–Moore tornado.
 As it crossed U.S. 81, it had grown to a record-breaking width of 2.6 mi, beating the previous width record set in 2004.
 Turning northeastward, the tornado soon weakened.
 Upon crossing Interstate 40, the tornado dissipated around 6:43 p.m.
 CDT (23:43 UTC), after tracking for 16.2 mi.
-It avoided affecting more densely populated areas near and within the Oklahoma City metropolitan area.
+It avoided affecting more densely populated areas near and within the OKC metropolitan area.

 The tornado killed four storm chasers (three professional and one amateur), the first known deaths in the history of storm chasing.
 Although the tornado remained over mostly open terrain, dozens of storm chasers unaware of its immense size and erratic movement were caught off-guard.
 Near U.S. 81, TWISTEX scientist and engineer Tim Samaras, along with his son Paul and research partner Carl Young, died in the tornado.
 Paul Samaras and Young were ejected from their Chevrolet Cobalt by the storm's sub-vortex, while Tim was still buckled in the passenger's seat.
 Local resident Richard Henderson, who decided to follow the storm, lost his life in that same area.
 He snapped a picture of the tornado from his cellular phone before it struck him.
 Other chasers, including Mike Bettes of The Weather Channel and Reed Timmer, either were injured or had their vehicles damaged.
 A Doppler on Wheels-based analysis of how the tornado impacted these teams revealed that they were hit by an intense internal sub-vortex.
 Overall, the tornado was responsible for eight fatalities and 151 injuries.
 Due to the ferocity and sheer size, as well as its irregular movement and the deaths linked with this tornado, it has become one of the most studied and infamous tornadoes ever.
-The National Weather Service referred to the tornado as "the most dangerous tornado in storm observing history."
+The National Weather Service referred to the tornado as "the most dangerous tornado in storm observing history".